The Gurbani (Sri Guru granth Sahib, SGGS) tells us “every thing” is within, here and now!

 - ਮਨਮੁਖੁ ਮੁਗਧੁ ਬੂਝੈ ਨਾਹੀ ਬਾਹਰਿ ਭਾਲਣਿ ਜਾਈ ॥: The foolish Manmukh does not understand (this mystery), (consequently) he goes out searching outside (sggs 754).

-The Gurbani provides us with the authoritative answers:
+The Gurbani provides us with an authoritative answers:

-The effulgence of the Divine Lamp (of discerning intellect, Spiritual Knowledge, Divine Wisdom, Virtues…) within has become dim due to the accumulation of “filth” (scum of impurity: ignorance, Maya, Bikaar – lust, anger, greed, etc.).
+The effulgence of the Divine Lamp (of Bibek Budhi or discerning intellect, Spiritual Knowledge or Wisdom, Virtues…) within has become dim due to the accumulation of “filth” (scum of impurity: ignorance, Maya, Bikaar – lust, anger, greed, etc.).
+Mind is nothing but thoughts-stuff (ਫੁਰਨੇ); and thoughts continuously come and go.
+Thus, mind is born every moment!

 - ਜਨਮ ਜਨਮ ਕੀ ਇਸੁ ਮਨ ਕਉ ਮਲੁ ਲਾਗੀ ਕਾਲਾ ਹੋਆ ਸਿਆਹ ॥: The scum (i.e., impurity) of so many births is attached to this mind and it has become pitch black (sggs 651).